jamestbest/Comodo/README.md

 ## Extra files
 Also included are three test C programs along with their compiled versions, with the not so great naming scheme of \<cfile\>.c, \<cfile\>C.

+## Notes
+This is a bit of a hodgepodge at the moment and so I'll attempt to refine it over time.
+When using optimisation flags, e.g. -O3, the compiler will probably remove the added SP change and so you may have to change it manually in KMD.
+Also the included versions are simple enough that at O3 it will all be reduced to a constant loaded into R0.

+## TODO
+I have not yet tried to have multiple C files that are then linked.
+I think this will work just fine, but it is not yet tested.